ABAYA12/weather-data-ingestion-pipeline/README.md

 ## Fetching Weather Data
 ## API Key:
 Ensure you have an API key from OpenWeather.
-Set this key in the environment variables or directly in the docker-compose.yml under the data_fetcher service.
+Set this key directly in the docker-compose.yml under the data_fetcher service.
+But there is already a openweather API key there.
+You can generate your own key and insert it.

 ## Trigger the DAG:
 In the Airflow web UI, trigger the weather_data_pipeline DAG to start the data ingestion process.